Bear Baiting Permits

 - During the bear baiting season, hunters holding a baiting permit, in addition to a current New Hampshire hunting license and bear permit, are permitted to hunt bear over bait in certain locations throughout the state.

 - Permits to bait bear on State-owned or State-managed lands where baiting is generally allowed -- including NH Fish and Game, State Parks, N.H.
 Department of Resources and Economic Development (DRED) and N.H.
-Department of Transportation (DOT) lands, the White Mountain National Forest and U.S. Army Corps of Engineers flood control areas -- are issued on a first-come, first-served basis starting April 1; guides can apply for these lands beginning April 15.
+Department of Transportation (DOT) lands, the White Mountain National Forest and U.S. Army Corps of Engineers flood control areas -- are issued on a first-come, first-served basis starting April 1.
 The deadline for these applications is August 1.
 To view maps of some of these lands, see the State Lands for Trapping Permit list at the following link: www.wildnh.com/Hunting/hunt_trapping.htm.
 Note that the “Permit Available” column of the table refers to the TRAPPING PERMIT and not the baiting permit.
 Also note that some listed properties are NOT open to baiting.
 Contact the Wildlife Division or the local Conservation Officer if you have questions on a specific property.

 - Attention bear baiters!
 Do not use chocolate as bait.
 Click here for more information.